 lives & works in Brooklyn, New York

-My work revolves around the implied functionality of mechanical devices and their connection to personal histories, timelines of technological progress, and the relationship between animate and inanimate objects.
-The forms I make are a unification of real and imaginary devices that are recognizable through implied function, but they resist immediate identification.
-They originate from my desire to summon and connect to past experiences through mechanical forms, specifically electronics.
-I draw from design languages that emphasize rigidity, intuitive functionality, and visual simplicity; yet the forms are offset from manufactured aesthetics.
-They are imbued with a tactile softness and devotional familiarity that are natural products of hands being my primary tools when I interact with clay.
-The gentle corners, smoothed additions, and hazy surfaces point toward distant, incomplete, sometimes fabricated memories being accessed through electronic devices.
-Simultaneously, grids of buttons and clusters of lenses highlight sterile seriality and machine-made specifications.
+I am interested in the aesthetics and functionality of mechanical devices and their connection to personal and cultural histories, timelines of technological progress, and the relationship between animate and inanimate objects.
+The forms I make are a unification of real and imaginary forms that are recognizable through physical signifiers that imply function, but they resist immediate identification.
+The forms originate from a desire to summon and connect to past and future experiences through heavily-used objects.
+The forms draw from design languages that emphasize rigidity, intuitive functionality, and visual simplicity; yet they are offset from manufactured aesthetics.
+They are imbued with tactile softness and devotional familiarity that are natural products of the interaction between my hands and clay.
+The gentle corners, smoothed additions, and hazy surfaces point in the general direction of distant, incomplete, sometimes fabricated memories that are accessed via mechanical devices.
 I aim to make forms that emerge as a convergence of private and cultural experience, using the visual aesthetics and symbolism of mechanical objects as catalysts.